-The O411 refrigeration system has two functions:
+The O431 refrigeration system has two functions:

-Medium-Temperature - Maintaining product temperature in the cab unit and providing refrigeration to the mix transfer line.
+Medium-Temperature - Maintaining product temperature in the cab unit.

-Low-Temperature - Producing and maintaining high quality soft serve in the freezing cylinder.
+Low-Temperature - Producing and maintaining high quality soft serve in the freezing cylinders.

 The system is designed for efficient use with R404A refrigerant.
 The proper charge is indicated on the information plate.